confluentinc/tutorials/over-aggregations/flinksql/README.md

 Select the default catalog (Confluent Cloud environment) and database (Kafka cluster) to use with the dropdowns at the top right.

-Finally, run following SQL statements to create the `movie_views` table, populate it with test data, and run the windowed Top-N query.
+Finally, run following SQL statements to create the `movie_views` table, populate it with test data, and run the OVER aggregation query.

   ```sql
  CREATE TABLE movie_views (